Adding custom timelog fields

 statistics about the working file.
 As an example, have a look at the function

-of the above mentioned timelog_fields
+get_working_file_stats of the above mentioned timelog_fields module.

 This function gets you information about the number of Read- and Write nodes in